Skip to main content

 ComputeConfig

-Configuration for instance types and cloud resources for a cluster.
+Compute configuration for instance types and cloud resources for a cluster with a single cloud resource.

 Fields